fp-santos/fp-santos.github.io/_members/fonseca.md

 publications: 'author^=*Fonseca'

 teaser: >
-    I am currently a Ph.D. student @ SIAS Group, University of Amsterdam, studying the impacts of recommendation algorithms on virality on social media.
+    Hi!
+I am a PhD student at the Socially Intelligent Artificial Systems (SIAS) group at the University of Amsterdam.
+My research focuses on the effects of algorithmic recommendations on social media virality.
+Feel free to reach out if you’re curious!

 profile:
     name: João Fonseca